Yurma/thorn/README.md

 It is based on Github's Primer CSS framework and uses CSS.GG icons.

-Thorn CSS is still in developing stages so it is not recommended for usage as changes are cirtain
+Thorn CSS is still in developing stages so it is not recommended for usage as changes are certain

 Features
 --------